icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [DocsParse](https://docsparse.com/) – GPT powered AI processing of PDFs, Images, into structured data in JSON, CSV, EXCEL formats.
 30 credits for free each month.
   * [VaocherApp QR Code Generator](https://www.vaocherapp.com/qr-code-generator) – Easily create custom QR codes for gift cards, gift vouchers, and promotions.
 Support custom styling, color, logo...
   * [LibreQR](https://libreqr.com) — Free QR code generator focused on privacy and no tracking.
 Free to use with no data collection.
+  * [Doradrop](https://doradrop.com) — Doradrop is a file-sharing platform with unlimited storage and zero ads.
+Share files instantly through secure — no login needed.